The Reviews

 Links

-Kriss left after Yer' Album and was replaced by Dale Peters.
-Walsh quit 1971, replaced by Dominic Troiano (guitar) and Roy Kenner (vocals).
-Troiano out, Tommy Bolin in 1973.
+Personnel: Joe Walsh (guitar, keyboards, vocals), Jim Fox (drums) and Tom Kriss (bass).
+Kriss left after Yer' Album and was replaced by Dale PetersWalsh quit 1971, replaced by Dominic Troiano (guitar) and Roy Kenner (vocals).
+Tommy Bolin in, Troiano out, in 1973.
 Band broke up in 1974 when Bolin joined Deep Purple.
 Reformed with Fox, Peters, Bubba Keith (guitar, vocals) and Richard Shack (guitar) in 1975.
-Everything ended for good one year later.
+Everything ended one year later.

 The James Gang: Yer' Album (1969), ****

-The James Gang: Rides Again (1970), ***
+The James Gang Rides Again (1970), ***

 The James Gang: Thirds (1971), **1/2

-The James Gang Live In Concert (1971), ***1/2
+The James Gang: Live in Concert (1971), ***1/2

-Joe Walsh: Barnstorm (1972)
+Joe Walsh: Barnstorm (1972) , **1/2

-The James Gang: Straight Shooter (1972), ***1/2
+The James Gang: Straight Shooter (1972), ***

 I really expected to dislike this album.
-After all, Joe Walsh pretty much took the group's sound with him when he left.
-That is unless you count suck as a musical style, which is what the non-Walsh tunes on Thirds were.
-But strange enough, this album does not suck, and a lot of the credit has to go to newcomers Dominic Troiano and Roy Kenner.
-While Walsh needed enormous playing prowess because his vocals were dubious, Troiano is more than happy to turn over the center of attention to Kenner on vocals.
-Because let's face it - Troiano isn't Walsh, and I think he was comfortable with that, as am I. Troiano was surprisingly versatile, and acquits himself well in his soloing.
-He is also the only person to get partial credit on every track (Kenner comes close) - showing how much the brain drain was on.
-The music?
-Well, to kick things off Straight Shooter has a good amount of light funk in keeping with the times, but the band sounds tighter than on previous explorations.
-Most of it does not excite (the opener "Madness" is the lone exception), but it does provide a suitable outlet for Peters' robotic bass playing (the band's tightness, again).
+After all, Joe Walsh took the group's signature sound (and producer) with him.
+(Unless you count suck as a musical style, shown by Thirds' non-Walsh tunes.)
+But strangely enough, Straight Shooter does not suck, with credit due to newcomers Domenic Troiano and Roy Kenner, who wrote the songs.
+This incarnation of the James Gang sounds like a merger of its parents - the old Gang started out playing blues and some white-boy funk, while Mandala treated all the instruments as a rhythm foil for Kenner's voice.
+Here, Troiano usually melts into the rhythm section again, while Kenner stands out front, although the times have tempered everyone.
+Most of the material is not that exciting (the opener "Madness" is the lone exception) - there's a goodly amount of light funk (in keeping with the times), but the band sounds tighter, and the music provides a suitable use for Peters' robotic bass playing.
 While Walsh's signature numbers tended to be filled with strong guitar work (in tone), Troiano has a knack for slower, acoustic ballad tracks (the unexpectedly James Taylor-like "Getting Old").
-These also work well with Roy Kenner, an emotive, white soul singer who sometimes borders on oversinging, but doesn't blow away the quieter numbers ("Let Me Come Home").
-He is comparable to Bobby Tench, but he needs to be reminded that he's not Ian Gillan (the falsetto shrills on "I'll Tell You Why").
+These work well with Kenner, an emotive, white soul singer who oversings often, but lays off on the quieter numbers ("Let Me Come Home").
+Comparable to Bobby Tench, he sometimes needs to be reminded that he's not Ian Gillan (the falsetto shrills on "I'll Tell You Why").
 They even exorcise the ghosts of guitarists past with a good Walsh-like rocker ("Looking for My Lady"), and have some good clean fun with "Harry Hypochondriac".
-As for Jim Fox's drumming - he does stretch out a bit on the last track, but otherwise the cohesion of the band's sound really prevents any serious moves.
+As for Fox's drumming - he stretches out a bit on the last track, but otherwise the band's cohesion prevents any serious instrumental breaks.
+Self-produced.

-The James Gang: Passin' Thru (1972)
+The James Gang: Passin' Thru (1972), **

 Joe Walsh: The Smoker You Drink, The Player You Get (1973), ***1/2

-The James Gang: Bang (1973)
+The James Gang: Bang (1973), **1/2

 The James Gang: Miami (1974), **

-Joe Walsh: So What (1975)
+Joe Walsh: So What (1975), **1/2

-The James Gang: Newborn (1975)
+The James Gang: Newborn (1975), *1/2

 Joe Walsh: You Can't Argue With a Sick Mind (1976)